go-swagger/go-swagger/design.md

 When the muxer registers routes it also builds a suite of validation plans, one for each operation.
 Validation allows for adding custom validations for types through implementing a Validatable interface.
 This interface does not override but extends the validations provided by the swagger schema.

 There is a mapping from validation name to status code, this mapping is also prioritized so that in the event of multiple validation errors that would required different status codes we get a consistent result.
+This prioritization can be done by the user by providing a ServeError function.

 ```go
 type Validatable interface {